Fairfield-based school district’s residents reject reduced budget

+FAIRFIELD — The school district’s budget proposal has been torpedoed for the second time in as many months, a sharp rebuke from residents that caps a tumultuous year and comes just days before the controversial superintendent’s resignation is scheduled to take effect.

-FAIRFIELD — Residents of School Administrative District 49’s four towns rejected a proposed school budget of $27.36 million in a referendum Tuesday, the second time this year that a budget proposal has been turned down.
+Residents of School Administrative District 49’s four towns rejected the proposed school budget of $27.36 million in a referendum Tuesday.

 The rejected budget reflected a $56,477 decrease in spending from the out-of-balance budget that was overwhelmingly shot down at the last referendum, on June 11, 586-325.

-Superintendent Reza Namin, whose resignation takes effect Aug.
+Namin, whose tenure ends Aug.
 2, explained that the changes to the reduced budget included adding one reading-recovery position and a special education position at Lawrence High School, and using the eliminated director of operations position to offset the costs.

 That budget also included increases of $118,133 for regular instruction, $200,234 for special education and $5,397 for staff and support.
 There are decreases of $59,012 for transportation and $50,136 for facilities management.